 Your baby is now roughly as long as a banana – and as heavy as two!

-At your ultrasound the doctor will generally check:
+The doctor will generally check:

 Photo Credit: Shutterstock